Bug report #11603

 Please fix this problem by source code fundamentally.

-#1 Updated by Stefan Blumentrath almost 5 years ago
+#1 Updated by Stefan Blumentrath about 5 years ago

 Sounds like a good (in terms of convenient for the user) solution could be to add the possibility to specify R_LIBS_USER in the options for the R provider.
 If nothing is specified yet (environment variable is empty), a sub-folder in the Processing folder within the user home could be created and used as a default.
 Content/path of R_LIBS_USER could be read from environment variables (if the variable is already set).
 (BTW: a variable in the Processing options for the default cran mirror to be used could be nice too)